-The Environmental Planning Section recommends approval of DSP-21001, with conditions that have been included herein.
+The Planning Board approves DSP-21001, with environmental conditions that have been included herein.

 - f.
-Permit Review-In a memorandum dated November 10, 2022 (Meneely to Kosack), the Permit Review Section indicated they had no comments on the DSP. - g.
-Prince George's County Department of Parks and Recreation (DPR)-In an e-mail dated December 9, 2022 (Thompson to Kosack), DPR indicated that they reviewed and evaluated the DSP for conformance with the requirements of PPS 4-21052, as they pertain to public parks and recreation.
+Permit Review-In a memorandum dated November 10, 2022 (Meneely to Kosack), it was noted there are no permit-related comments on the DSP. - g.
+Prince George's County Department of Parks and Recreation (DPR)-In an email dated December 9, 2022 (Thompson to Kosack), DPR indicated that they reviewed and evaluated the DSP for conformance with the requirements of PPS 4-21052, as they pertain to public parks and recreation.
 Condition 6 of PGCPB Resolution No. 2022-75 requires payment of a fee-in-lieu for Service Area 2.
 DPR has no additional comments. - h.
 City of Hyattsville-In a letter dated December 7, 2022 (Interim Mayor Croslin to Chairman Shapiro), the Hyattsville City Council indicated that they voted in opposition to the applicant's DSP and requests the Planning Board deny the application.
 As expressed in previous correspondence and oral testimony, the City of Hyattsville has, and continues to be, in firm opposition to this development.
 In 2018, the Hyattsville City Council voted in opposition to the parent case for this development, CSP-18002, which enabled the rezoning of the lower parcel from the O-S Zone to R-55 Zone.
 If the Planning Board proceeds to approve this application, the City Council requests six revisions, which the applicant has agreed to, as follows: - (1) The site plan be revised to provide a pedestrian connection to the abutting property, Driskell Park, from the site at Parcel D be made to ensure pedestrian connectivity is achieved between the two sites, as conditioned in 9e of the PPS, and that DSPs include crosswalks, or other mechanisms to enhance pedestrian visibility, where pedestrian infrastructure crosses vehicular infrastructure throughout the site.

 A condition is included herein, requiring the pedestrian connection to the Driskell Park property per the City's exhibit.
-The Transportation Planning Section has reviewed the DSP and finds sufficient crosswalks have been provided throughout the site.
+The Planning Board has reviewed the DSP and finds that sufficient crosswalks have been provided throughout the site.